Carpal Tunnel Syndrome | What is it?

 Carpal Tunnel Syndrome | Therapy

 With carpal tunnel syndrome, we assess the entire kinetic chain of the upper extremity to find the root cause of the numbness and tingling in the hand.
 This is most likely due to adhesions in and around the pathway of the nerve, which originate at the neck.
 The median nerve courses from the neck, through the shoulder, elbow, forearm, and wrist.
 We examine all possible structures that may be causing the issue and work to remove any adhesions in the muscles or fascia around path of the nerve.
-If you’d like to learn more, visit our page on Active Release Techniques, our go to therapy for these type of symptoms.
+If you’d like to learn more, visit our page on Active Release Techniques, our go to muscle therapy for symptoms like carpal tunnel syndrome.

 “I was referred to Dr. Centofonti through my gym after having shoulder and hip impingement issues.
 After just a few sessions, I was not only able to lift weights that were previously out of reach but more importantly pain-free.
 This allowed me to push myself even further by running my first half-marathon in sub 1:40.
 I can’t thank Dr. Centofonti for his knowledge and expertise in keeping me healthy and striving to hit new fitness goals.”